Board of Directors

 Sara Robertson

 Sara is from Austin, TX and joined the CSC board in October 2019.
 The CLOVES community has played a crucial role in her family’s lives ever since they were told “I think your son has CLOVES, the good news is there’s a very strong community.”
 Sara’s hope is that everyone with a rare disease can find strength and support in a community for them.
-Sara is Senior Vice President, production at Austin PBS and an active member of her community.
+Sara is Chief Operating Officer at Austin PBS and an active member of her community.
 Her most cherished role is as partner to husband Jeremy and mom to their children Sebastian and Ryder.